 - Verify Results in Workshop.
-Allows confirmation of: - · Protocol data and workflow - · Climate data availability, suitability and applicability - Vulnerability assessment rationale, results and verification with system operators and managers

-Leverages multiple perspectives on climate impacts across your business.
+Allows confirmation of: - · Protocol data and workflow - · Climate data availability, suitability and applicability - Vulnerability assessment rationale, results and verification with system operators and managers - This kind of brainstorming is best practice for ALL Tiers of Climate Risk Assessment. - Leverages multiple perspectives on climate impacts across your business.